|Nutrition Facts (per serving)|

 Gather the ingredients.

-Preheat the oven to 350 F and lightly grease a 9x13-inch pan.
+Preheat oven to 350 F and lightly grease a 9 x 13-inch pan.

-In a large bowl, add the eggs, pumpkin, evaporated milk, nutmeg, spices, salt, and granulated sugar and whisk to combine.
+Add eggs, pumpkin, evaporated milk, nutmeg, ginger, cloves, salt, and granulated sugar to a large bowl and whisk to combine.

-Pour the filling into the prepared pan.
-Sprinkle the filling with the cake mix.
-Gently pat down the cake mix with a spoon.
+Pour filling into prepared pan.
+Sprinkle filling with cake mix.
+Gently pat down cake mix with a spoon.
 Don’t push so hard that the filling comes up through the dry cake mix.

-Cool and cut the cake into squares for serving.
+Cool and cut cake into squares for serving.